exonum/exonum-doc/src/home/design-overview.md

 **Notice.** Another type of endpoints, *events*, [is coming soon](../dev/roadmap.md).
-Events will implement the [pub/sub architecure pattern][wiki:pubsub], allowing thin clients and services to subscribe to events emitted by services.
+Events will implement the [pub/sub architecure pattern][wiki:pubsub], allowing light clients and services to subscribe to events emitted by services.

 External applications may communicate with service endpoints